TheCaptainCraken/blog/content/posts/rediscovering_formal_grammars_with_ohmscript/index.md

 #### Production Rules

 Production rules are the instructions for how to substitute one thing for another.
-They’re like saying, “If you see A, replace it with B.” Both A and B can be any mix of terminals and non-terminals.
+They're like saying, “If you see A, replace it with B.” Both A and B can be any mix of terminals and non-terminals.
 For example:

 ```pseudo
 NOUN <- potato | apple